apple/swift-protobuf/Sources/SwiftProtobufPluginLibrary/Docs.docc/index.md

 # ``SwiftProtobufPluginLibrary``

-A reusable framework for building `protoc` plugins in Swift.
+A reusable framework for building plugins for the protoc compiler in Swift.

 ## Overview